View Source AWS.Amp (aws-elixir v1.0.10)

 Use this operation only to create new rule groups namespaces.
 To update an

-A scraper pulls metrics from Prometheus-compatible sources within an Amazon EKS cluster, and sends them to your Amazon Managed Service for Prometheus workspace.
+A scraper pulls metrics from Prometheus-compatible sources and sends them to your Amazon Managed Service for Prometheus workspace.
+You can configure scrapers to collect metrics from Amazon EKS clusters, Amazon MSK clusters, or from VPC-based sources that support DNS-based service discovery.
 Scrapers are flexible, and can be configured to control what metrics are collected, the frequency of collection, what transformations are applied to the metrics, and more.

-An IAM role will be created for you that Amazon Managed Service for Prometheus uses to access the metrics in your cluster.
-You must configure this role with a policy that allows it to scrape metrics from your cluster.
-For more information, see Configuring your Amazon EKS cluster in the Amazon Managed Service for Prometheus User Guide.
+An IAM role will be created for you that Amazon Managed Service for Prometheus uses to access the metrics in your source.
+You must configure this role with a policy that allows it to scrape metrics from your source.
+For Amazon EKS sources, see Configuring your Amazon EKS cluster in the Amazon Managed Service for Prometheus User Guide.

 configuration for the scraper.